Saganaki22/ComfyUI-KugelAudio/README.md

 - `detected`: String ("Detected" / "Not Detected")
 - `confidence`: Float (0.0-1.0)

-### KugelAudio Free Memory

-Manually unload the model from VRAM.
-Use this if you want to free memory without restarting ComfyUI.

 **Audio Format:**
 - **Input:** Any sample rate, mono or stereo (auto-converted)
 - **Output:** 24kHz mono (optionally stereo)